-Teacher: Jacqueline Clare Mallett Language of teaching: English
+Teacher: Jacqueline Clare Mallett

-This course examines the theory and practice of computer and network security in the current era of state financ ed cyber warfare, with an emphasis on developing methods for active and passive defence.
-Lectures will cover common programming flaws, penetration testing, introductory cryptography, security architectures, an d information warfare.
+This course examines the theory and practice of computer and network security in the current era of state financed cyber warfare, with an emphasis on developing methods for active and passive defence.
+Lectures will cover common programming flaws, penetration testing, introductory cryptography, security architectures, and informat ion warfare.
 A series of laboratories will provide practical experience in defending and attacking computer based systems.